 In Afghanistan, for example, the framework has made it possible to estimate the illicit gross income of the opiate economy to be worth between $1.2 billion and $2.2 billion in 2018, a value corresponding to 6-11% of the country’s GDP that year, which is more than its officially recorded exports of goods and services, estimated at 4.3% of GDP.

-Also, new calculations in Mexico based on the framework have shown that the value of IFFs into Mexico from cocaine, heroin and methamphetamine fell from $11.1 billion in 2017 to $10.3 billion in 2018.
-However, the outward IFFs from smuggling migrants increased from $10 billion in 2017 to almost $14 billion in 2018.
+Also, preliminary calculations in Mexico based on the framework have shown that the value of IFFs into Mexico from cocaine, heroin and methamphetamine fell from $11.1 billion in 2017 to $10.3 billion in 2018.
+However, the outward IFFs from smuggling migrants increased from $10 million in 2017 to almost $14 million in 2018.

 More pilot projects using the framework are planned to start in 2021 in other African and Asian nations.